 Guiding Washington Township’s Technology and Media department is Michael Kneebone, a true believer in FileWave since 2004.
 Kneebone is responsible for managing over 5000 Apple and PC desktop computers, as well as a growing number of iPads, which are presently used for special needs students.
 With the variety of specialty software deployed for pre-school to pre-college students, FileWave has become an integral part of Washington Township’s toolbox.

 “We’ve realized savings by using FileWave in two different ways.
 One is using time effectively.
-Instead of going around and touching machines, there are back to our primary focus, which is student learning.
+Instead of going around and touching machines, we are back to our primary focus, which is student learning.
 We were also able to reduce manpower and more than cover our investment in FileWave .”

 - Michael Kneebone, Director of Technology and Media Services